civiform/docs/docs/contributor-guide/developer-guide/database/db-schema.md

 # DB Schema

 The database schema is derived by combining all of the [evolution SQL files](https://github.com/civiform/civiform/tree/main/server/conf/evolutions/default) in sequential order.
 Its current state as of #40 follows.
 This can be generated using `pg_dump -s postgres` and then `\d tableName` on the table of interest.
+See [Play's managing database evolution documentation](https://www.playframework.com/documentation/2.8.x/Evolutions) for more.

 Each table is mapped to a [models/ class](https://github.com/civiform/civiform/tree/main/server/app/models), and the classes contain more context.